software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 If you aren't familiar with React yet, React's documentation has great [tutorials](https://react.dev/learn).

-{: .note }

-> This material doesn't go into React details.
-It is recommended that those team members who have completed (or currently completing) the Front End Development course will be working on the exercises in this section.

 The example project has a simple [Vite](https://vitejs.dev/) frontend application in the `frontend` folder.
-We will be using this application as an example.
+We will be using this application as an example and as the starting point for the student dashboard which we start implementing during the last three user stories.

 The communication between the frontend application and the backend application is performed using the JavaScript's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 The Fetch API provides the `fetch` function, which can be used to send a HTTP request to a specific URL: